Understanding Liabilities in Business

 Types of Liabilities

-Liabilities can be classified into two categories: current and non-current.
+Liabilities can be broadly categorized into two types: current liabilities and non-current liabilities.

 Current Liabilities